The Ponderings of Yaj Ekim

 Battling over the electromagnetic spectrum: wavelengths, frequencies, vibrations, light, sound.

-Continuously struggling, quarreling, destroying -- over what is but a mere sliver of the indivisible mystery
+Continuously struggling, arguing, destroying – over what is but a mere particle of the indivisible mystery,

 31